Vox Talk #18 - Curt Schilling TomTom VOs, Gracenote, Colin Campbell, Rick Sparks, Don LaFontaine

 Thanks for sharing your thoughts and appreciation Rick.
 Kudos to you too!

 That’s our show for today.
 You may have noticed that I was flying solo in The Biz!
-Usually Julie records 1 episode a week and generally we have another piece to air sent in by anyone else who would like to participate.
+Usually Julie Williams records 1 episode a week and generally we have another piece to air sent in by anyone else who would like to participate.
 In the past, you’ve heard amazing segments from Kristi Stewart, Bob Souer, David Boyll, Bob Green, and most recently Johnny George – hey, even Pat Fraley’s technically been in The Biz once.
 Well, suffice to say, this episodes spot could have featured you!
-That being said, if you have something you’d like to share, send your MP3 commentary to media@voices.com.
-I’m Stephanie Ciccarelli - See you on Thursday!
+That being said, if you have something you’d like to share, send your MP3 commentary to [email protected].
+I’m Stephanie Ciccarelli.
+See you on Thursday!